Children are likely to live up to what you believe of them. – Lady Bird Johnson

 Are you confident about yourself?
 Do you have doubts about your abilities?
 If yes, how can you expect your child to grow into a confident adult?

 Children do as you do and not as you say.
-Deal with your insecurities and confidence issues and be a positive role model that your child can look up to.
+Addressing your own insecurities and confidence issues can help you to be a positive role model that your child can look up to.

 13. Encourage them to express their feelings, emotions

 A confident child can express his emotions or feelings comfortably, but does not get overly emotional or aggressive to vent out.
 Confidence is about being able to express feelings in a healthy way and also knowing when to stay calm.

 Encourage your children to express their feelings by talking or writing and also teach them how to stay calm in a difficult situation.
 Let the child know that it is never good to bottle-up her feelings so much that she bursts out when faced with the smallest of challenges.